cloudflare/cloudflare-docs/content/reference-architecture/load-balancing-reference-architecture.md

 Load balancing within Cloudflare combines both GTM and LTM load balancing into a single load balancer configuration.
 While certain features or terms may align more with GTM or LTM load balancers, for Cloudflare customers, both are combined into a single, easy-to-manage instance.

-Depending on their specific use case, organizations can leverage different types of Cloudflare load balancers.
+Depending on their specific use case, organizations can leverage different types of Cloudflare Load Balancers.
 The following section highlights the main differences between the deployment models, and articulates when each type of load balancer should be implemented.

 Figure 22 highlights all the possible combinations of load balancers and origins supported by Cloudflare: